 Unless you are a licensed electrician, it is best to leave the electrical systems to the professionals.
 Electricity is exceptionally dangerous if you don’t know exactly what you are doing.
 In fact, there are strict rules for carrying out domestic electrical work.
 Before you get started, make sure you comply with the legal requirements.
-For more information on what you can or can’t do, check out this guide from Energy Safety.
+For more information on what you can or can’t do, check out the Electrical codes of practice from WorkSafe.

 Don’t just ‘wing it’